3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

+\textit{\textbf{Combining pre-trained models}} is an optional approach.
 Pre-training a 3D model on a limited number of 3D samples and using it as an initialization prior is a viable strategy~\cite{xu2024agg}.
 This approach can enhance the performance of initialization to some extent, although its effectiveness is contingent upon the data used.
-To address this limitation, pretrained 3D generative models~\cite{chen2023text, yi2023gaussiandreamer, di2024hyper} or monocular depth estimation models~\cite{chung2023luciddreamer, ouyang2023text2immersion} are also introduced for initialization purposes.
-Additionally, some works~\cite{chen2023text} propose the introduction of new perturbation points to achieve a more comprehensive geometric representation.
+To address this limitation, pretrained 3D generative models~\cite{chen2023text, yi2023gaussiandreamer, di2024hyper} or monocular depth estimation models~\cite{chung2023luciddreamer, ouyang2023text2immersion, paliwal2025coherentgs} are also introduced for initialization.
+Based on these, the work~\cite{chen2023text} also introduces some perturbation points to achieve a more comprehensive geometric representation.